JuanEcheagaray75/Data-Science-and-Math-Notes/college/semester-4/Cryptography/network-security.md

 The hierarchical and decentralized naming system used to identify computers reachable through the internet or other IP networks.
 The resource records contained in the DNS associate _domain names_ with other forms of information.
 In _lesser words_, it allows us to translate the website name (**Qualified Domain Name) to its IP address.

-> It serves as the phone book for the Internet by translating human-friendly computer hostnames into IP addresses.
+> It serves as the phone book for the Internet by translating human-friendly computer host names into IP addresses.

 ## Ports